Paramodular forms coming from elliptic curves: Introduction

-where ${\rm S}_6^{'}$, ${\rm S}_6^{''}$ are defined in Table~\ref{IndexNeron}. \end{enumerate} \end{theorem1} The quantity $w(E/\Q_3)$ appearing in part (iii) of the theorem is the local root number of $E/\Q_3$ (see Theorem~1.1 of \cite{Kobayashi2002}).
 In order to prove this result, we need to understand the underlying representation theoretic mechanism.
-Note that attached to every non-CM elliptic curve, there is a cuspidal automorphic representation of $\GL(2,\A_{\Q})$, and Siegel cusp forms (especially paramodular forms) are related to cuspidal automorphic representations of $\GSp(4,\A_{\Q})$.
+Note that attached to every non-CM elliptic curve, there is a cuspidal automorphic representation of $\GL(2,\A_{\Q})$.
+Similarly, Siegel cusp forms (especially cuspidal paramodular forms) of degree $2$ are related to cuspidal automorphic representations of $\GSp(4,\A_{\Q})$.
 Theorem~\ref{RS} describes the symmetric cube transfer of cuspidal automorphic representations from $\GL(2,\A_{\Q})$ to $\GSp(4,\A_{\Q})$.
-We give a new proof of Theorem~\ref{RS} using some modern techniques.
+We give a new proof of Theorem~\ref{RS} using some recent techniques.
 Then, we discuss the level of the Siegel modular forms coming from non-CM newforms via the $\sym^3$ transfer.
 A general description for the level of such paramodular forms is given in Section~\ref{Section 1} using Corollary~\ref{RS-classical} and Table~\ref{gerenal conductor of sym3}.
-To get a precise formula for the level of some paramodular forms coming from the $\sym^3$ lifting, we concentrate on elliptic curves over $\Q$.
+To find a complete description of the paramodular form $f$ as in Theorem~\ref{theorem in intro}, we consider local representations attached to $f$; in this sense our work is similar to the work of B.\ Roberts and J.\ Johnson-Leung \cite{JohnsonRoberts2012} who lift Hilbert modular forms to paramodular forms.

-To calculate the paramodular level attached to an elliptic curve $E/\Q$, it is necessary to know the local representations of $\GL(2,\Q_p)$ attached to $E$ explicitly.
-Finding a definite characterization of the local representations of $\GL(2,\Q_p)$ associated to elliptic curves over $\Q_p$ is of independent interest; we discuss this in Section~\ref{Section 2}.
-Particularly, this article treats the case of residual characteristic $3$, i.e., we find the local representations of $\GL(2,\Q_3)$ attached to elliptic curves over $\Q_3$ with additive but potentially good reduction.
-Finally, using the results from Section~\ref{Section 1} and \ref{Section 2}, we find the level of the paramodular forms coming from non-CM elliptic curves over $\Q$ via the $\sym^3$ lifting in Section~\ref{Section 3}.
+We concentrate on elliptic curves over $\Q$ to get a simple formula for the level of some paramodular forms coming from the $\sym^3$ lifting.
+To calculate the paramodular level attached to an elliptic curve $E/\Q$, it is necessary to know the local representations of $\GL(2,\Q_p)$ attached to $E$.
+Finding a definite characterization of the local representations of $\GL(2,K)$ associated to elliptic curves over a non-archimedean local field $K$ of characteristic zero is of independent interest; we discuss this in Section~\ref{Section 2}.
+Particularly, this article treats the case of residual characteristic $3$, i.e., we find the local representations of $\GL(2,K)$ attached to elliptic curves with additive but potentially good reduction over a non-archimedean local field $K$ of characteristic zero and residual characteristic $3$.